jdquerales/MilestoneProject_3/README.md

 ## Surface:

-- Appealing pictures were chosen for backgrounds, in order to make compatible with the purpose of the website (obtained from [Pixabay](https://pixabay.com)).
+- Appealing pictures were chosen for backgrounds, in order to make it compatible with the purpose of the website (obtained from [Pixabay](https://pixabay.com)).

 - Google font "Lato" is used throughout the site.